Achievable logoAchievable logo

 • Amount: how many shares or units are being bought or sold

 Many people remember this as the “AAA” rule.
-If the financial professional chooses the asset, action, or amount for a trade, the order is considered discretionary and requires POA to be submitted.
+If the financial professional chooses the asset, action, or amount, the order is discretionary and requires POA.

-Sometimes, financial professionals can make certain choices for customers and avoid the trade being considered discretionary.
-Both of the following can be decided without POA or discretionary status:
+In some cases, a financial professional can make limited decisions without the order being treated as discretionary.
+The following may be decided without POA or discretionary status:

 • Price of the security